trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 ## Tutorial contract

 The contract that you deploy in this tutorial stores a single integer.
-It provides a single endpoint that users can call to change the value of that integer
+It provides entrypoints that clients can call to change the value of that integer:

 - The `increment` endpoint accepts an integer as a parameter and adds that integer to the value in storage
 - The `decrement` endpoint accepts an integer as a parameter and subtracts that integer to the value in storage